 The intervention may include bedding encasings to help reduce levels of dust-mite allergen, the use of a HEPA-filtered vacuum, less upholstered furniture in favor of leather and other less porous materials, and so on.

 Although, you report having dust-mite sensitivity, when it comes to nasal triggers, you can also have a related indoor allergen sensitivity to mold spores, pet dander (even in households without a pet).
 As well, cockroach can be a trigger (this pest can be harder to control in apartments).
 An allergist can help you to develop an indoor allergen modification and reduction plan.

-While traditional allergy injections are often effective therapy, the FDA has now approved a sublingual immunotherapy (SLIT) meant for adults with house dust mite allergy.
-Administered under the tongue, SLIT tablets can provide relief, help to reduce long-term symptoms and they can be taken at home, a convenience for those pressed for time.
+While traditional allergy injections are often effective therapy, the FDA has now approved a sublingual immunotherapy (SLIT) for adults with house dust mite allergy.
+SLIT tablets are dissolved under the tongue, and can provide relief and help to reduce long-term symptoms.
+They can be taken at home, which is a convenience for those who are pressed for time.

 Lastly, there are SLIT drops (prescribed now by some allergists, although currently not covered by insurance), which are administered under the tongue and then swallowed.

 Related Feature Article: How to Defeat Dust Mites

 Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
 He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of The New Food Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.Submit a Question View all posts by this medical expert.